How does your credit score affect your life?

 If you’ve spent a lot on your credit cards in recent months and you’re worried about how you’ll pay it off, fear not, there are plenty of ways to tackle it and get on top of your finances, so you can start to feel more in control..

-If you have a number of different credit cards to clear, start by finding out which of your credit cards has the highest interest rate, as this is the credit card that’s costing you the most in interest payments.
+If you have a number of credit cards to clear, start by finding out which of them has the highest interest rate, as this is the credit card that’s costing you the most in interest payments.

 When you’ve cleared the credit card with the highest interest rate, start paying more towards the card with the next highest interest rate and so on.
 This process can be an effective way to organise and prioritise which card to clear first.

-Just remember to keep making at least your minimum payments on your remaining cards so that you don’t end up facing late payment charges and jeopardising your credit score.
+Just remember to keep making at least your minimum payments on your other cards so that you don’t end up facing late payment charges and jeopardising your credit score.

 The more you can repay each month, the quicker you’ll be able to pay off what you owe (and avoid further interest accruing on your balance).

-Our handy credit card calculator provides an easy way of working out how quickly you can pay off your outstanding balance by adjusting the amount you repay every month.
+Our handy credit card calculator is an easy way to work out how quickly you can pay off your outstanding balance by adjusting the amount you repay every month.

 Setting up a monthly direct debit will ensure you don’t miss a payment on your credit card.
-If you miss payments, you will be charged a late payment fee.
+If you miss payments, you’ll be charged a late payment fee.

-Similarly, avoid taking cash out on your credit card as when you make cash withdrawals you will normally pay a fee, plus interest will be charged from the date of the withdrawal.
+Similarly, avoid taking cash out on your credit card.
+When you make cash withdrawals you’ll normally have to pay a fee, and you’ll be charged interest from the date of the withdrawal.

-Using a 0% balance transfer card can be a cost effective way to pay off your outstanding credit card balance as you will reduce the amount of interest you’re paying.
+Using a 0% balance transfer card can be a cost effective way to pay off your balance, as you’ll reduce the amount of interest you’re paying.